Tarro, New South Wales: Police station

 Tarro previously had a police station which closed in 1976, with the area then to be served from Beresfield police station.
 The Beresfield police station currently operates on a part-time basis with the main coverage of the area being provided from Maitland Police station.

 War memorial

 Following World War I, Tarro and the nearby community of Woodberry established a memorial to veterans.
 The memorial was unveiled by Lieutenant Colonel Charles Nicholson, Member for Maitland, on behalf of Woodberry and Tarro residents about 1920.
-The memorial lists 14 veterans, including five killed in action The memorial was relocated & rededicated by D J Shearman in December 1974.
+The memorial lists 14 veterans, including five killed in action The memorial was relocated and rededicated by D J Shearman in December 1974.
 The memorial can now be seen at the Fred Harvey Oval, Lawson Avenue, Woodberry.